The podcast market will be worth around $5.03 billion by 2027.

 Pricing

-As you can see, monetization is built into every plan, even on the free one.
-Though you can have only one podcast, you can still make money from it.
-The higher plans give you more control and features.
+As you can see, monetization is built into every plan, even the free one.

-Pros
+Pros π

-Cons
+Cons π

 - No free website: Unlike Buzzsprout, you don’t get a free website.

-Bottomline: If you need programmatic ad monetization and access to a dedicated ad campaign manager, Spreaker would be the best choice.
+π Bottomline: If you need programmatic ad monetization and access to a dedicated ad campaign manager, Spreaker would be the best choice.
 Its Studio app helps you record the episodes, edit them, and publish them on the go.
 If you are interested in exploring more on if Spreaker is the right tool for you, do refer my indepth review of Spreaker.

 Fusebox

-Fusebox is one of the few podcast hosting platforms that lets you display your podcast transcripts on your WordPress website.
 It was started by Pat Flynn, the host of the blog and podcast called Smart Passive Income which has millions of subscribers worldwide.

 By looking at the app name, you can quickly understand that this platform was initially designed to be a podcast player that can be embedded on your website.
-After its success, it has also introduced podcast hosting capabilities.

-Its uploading interface is also simple and you can upload and edit content easily.
-You can even migrate podcast episodes from other platforms easily.
+Its uploading interface is simple and you can upload and edit content easily.

 Pricing

-Its pricing is simple and straightforward.
 If you’re a pro podcaster, it’s a good value for your money.

-Pros
+Pros π

 - Generates episode transcripts: Automatically generate transcripts for all your episodes.